luis-sousa-pinto/api-guidelines/Guidelines.md

 ### 4.3.
 Requirements language
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc-2119].

-### 4.4.
-License

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## 5. Taxonomy
-As part of onboarding to Microsoft REST API Guidelines, services MUST comply with the taxonomy defined below.
+As part of onboarding to Sonae MC REST API Guidelines, services MUST comply with the taxonomy defined below.

 ### 5.1.
 Errors
 Errors, or more specifically Service Errors, are defined as a client passing invalid data to the service and the service _correctly_  rejecting that data.